Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 * Once you make the decision to use Encrypted content store, it is irrevocable.
 This is because when a document is written to the Encrypted content store, it is encrypted.
 If you decide to revert to an unencrypted content store, the content cannot be decrypted.
 * The Encrypted content store is a wrapper around the File content store.
 All content will be encrypted.
 It is not supported to use the Encrypted content store in any other configuration.
 * Using multiple content stores is not supported by Encrypted content store.
 This includes using the Content Store Selector or an Aggregating content store in a repository where Encrypted content store is implemented.
 This type of configuration is likely to expose encrypted content in an unencrypted store, such as in the version history or when the content is deleted.
-* Encrypted content store is separately licensed and requires that you receive a license key from Alfresco Content Services.
+* Encrypted content store is separately licensed and requires that you receive a license key from Content Services.
 * Multi-tenancy is not supported by Encrypted content store.

 #### Installing the Encrypted content store

 Follow these steps to install the Encrypted content store.

-Before you begin, ensure that you have an instance of Alfresco Content Services installed on your machine.
+Before you begin, ensure that you have an instance of Content Services installed on your machine.

 1. Obtain the license (`.lic`) file with content encryption enabled from Alfresco Support.